International Student Services

 “Being 8000 miles away from home is hard, but thanks to Schulich I never felt like an international student.”

 Do you need assistance with your written or verbal English language skills?
-Our Academic Peer Support (APS) provides free one-on-one support for writing assignments, cases and papers.
-Bring written work in for review, advice and feedback on spelling, grammar, clarity, structure, citations and references.
-APS also provides sessions to improve spoken English, practice your presentation skills, as well as gain an understanding of the Canadian context.
+Our English Language Peer Support (ELPS) program provides free one-on-one online support for written assignments, cases and papers.
+ELPS also provides online sessions to improve spoken English, practice your presentation skills, as well as gain an understanding of the Canadian context.
+Learn more here.

 International Student Guide